 “Similar profile to Technical object, except it applies a stronger smoothing with a higher tolerance.”

 “This profile has a very high detail with a small tolerance (0,010mm).
-It applies a light smoothing and automatically fills smallest holes.
-It has no limits in the triangles number and therefore does not applies an automatic decimation.
+It applies light smoothing and automatically fills the smallest holes.
+It has no limits in the number of the triangle and therefore does not applies an automatic decimation.
 These profiles achieve the higher detail level and precision on the mesh.”

-“This mesh generation profile has a medium tolerance of 0.025mm, and keeps a high level of details.
-The default settings of the Sculpture profile does not apply an automatic mesh decimation.”
+“This mesh generation profile has a medium tolerance of 0.025mm and keeps a high level of details.
+The default settings of the Sculpture profile do not apply an automatic mesh decimation.”

 Mesh generation is a time-consuming process that can take up to 10 minutes, and it takes a toll on the computer resources.
 We found that it was better to perform all of the capture steps first and to clean well the unnecessary data before going into mesh generation and settings.